Betty Kovacs, MS, RD

 What is bisphenol A?

 Bisphenol A (BPA) is a widely produced chemical used primarily for the production of polycarbonate plastics and epoxy resins.
 More than 6 billion pounds of BPA are produced and used each year for this purpose.
 The use of this chemical is so profound that it was detected in the urine in 93% of the population over 6 years of age.
-The study did not include anyone under 6 years of age, so the level in their urine is unknown.

 Polycarbonate plastics are typically hard and clear and are marked with the resin identification code number 7.
-As mentioned previously, the number 7 is considered the "other" category and includes chemicals other than bisphenol A. Nalgene water bottles were made with BPA until recently.
+As mentioned previously, the number 7 is considered the "other" category and includes chemicals other than bisphenol A, as well.
+Nalgene water bottles were made with BPA until recently.
 They are being voluntarily pulled from the shelves and replaced by bottles that are BPA-free made with a relatively new plastic called Tritan copolyester.
 Other sources of polycarbonate are food and drink packaging, including infant bottles, toddler sipping cups, tableware, and food containers.
 Epoxy resins are used to line metal products such as canned foods, bottle tops, and water supply pipes.

 The health risks of BPA have been receiving considerable attention.
 It has long been known that previous studies done on lab animals showed that BPA can cause genetic damage.
 BPA was approved for use with humans because the amount given to the animals was not comparable to what humans consume.
 For example, the intake of BPA is expressed in milligrams (mg) per kilogram (kg) of body weight (bw) per day.
 The highest estimated daily intake (exposure) for humans is